adonisjs/legacy-docs/3.0/security.md

 ## Malware Protection

-Malware protection helps in protecting your website from **XSS** attacks, unwanted iframe embeds, content type sniffing and stopping IE from executing unwanted scripts in context of your webpage.
+Malware protection helps in protecting your website from **XSS** attacks, unwanted iframe embeds, content type sniffing and stopping IE from executing unwanted scripts in the context of your web page.

 #### XSS